0ksks/iccnn/README.md

 **python**: 3.9.19

-To run the program, execute `python main.py` and follow the instructions provided by the CLI.
+To run the program, run `python main.py` and follow the instructions provided by the CLI.

+run `python main.py --help` to see the parameter definition.